 In the early 1930’s, the Burke State Bank opened a branch in Bonesteel.
 L.L.
 Lillibridge and associates purchased the Jones County State Bank (in Murdo) in 1949, and the Citizens Bank of Colome in 1956.
 In 1972, the names of these three banks were changed to First Fidelity Bank, although they each continued to operate under their own separate charter.

 Also in 1972, First Fidelity Bank of Burke established a new branch in Platte, and in 1984 the bank purchased its Gregory branch from United National Bank.
 Then, in 1986, the three separate First Fidelity Bank charters (Burke, Murdo and Colome) were merged into one First Fidelity Bank under the original 1905 charter.
 In 1990, Ranchers National Bank in Winner was acquired, making a total of seven First Fidelity Bank offices in South Dakota.

 George and his wife Laurie (John’s eldest child) are the fourth generation to be involved in the bank.
-George is currently Chairman, President and CEO from 2001 to November 2019 and remains chairman of the board today.
+George served as Chairman, President and CEO from 2001 to November 2019 and remains chairman of the board today.

 David Nelson–former Platte branch manager and Senior Vice-President–took over President and CEO duties in November 2019.

 A strong local identity and continuity of leadership have made the bank an integral part of family and business life in the communities it serves.
 It seems that as big banks just keep getting bigger, they know less and less about the folks they serve, and that one-size-fits-all policy decisions are made on a national level.
 But here at FFB, we are proud to be a family-owned community bank.
 We are strong enough to stand on our own, yet small enough to understand and appreciate the real-life needs of the people we serve.
 That’s why at First Fidelity Bank, you’ll always get first class banking on a first name basis.